Reviews You Can Rely On

 Credit: Jediah Porter

 The Opinel No. 8 has a unique construction.
-With only five parts (handle, blade, hinge pin, and two collars that serve as the locking mechanism), it's primitive, but its overall build is very clean.
+With only five parts (handle, blade, hinge pin, and two collars that serve as the locking mechanism), it's primitive, but its overall build is clean enough.
 The result is a light and reliable but a little uninspiring classic folding pocket knife.
 Opening and locking require two hands.

 Here the “Virobloc” ring of the Opinel is turned to allow the blade to close and open through its slot.